huggingface/transformers/docs/source/model_doc/detr.rst

 |                                             |                                                         |                                                                      | :obj:`PanopticEvaluator`                                               |
 +---------------------------------------------+---------------------------------------------------------+----------------------------------------------------------------------+------------------------------------------------------------------------+

 In short, one should prepare the data either in COCO detection or COCO panoptic format, then use :class:`~transformers.DetrFeatureExtractor` to create :obj:`pixel_values`, :obj:`pixel_mask` and optional :obj:`labels`, which can then be used to train (or fine-tune) a model.
 For evaluation, one should first convert the outputs of the model using one of the postprocessing methods of :class:`~transformers.DetrFeatureExtractor`.
+These can be be provided to either :obj:`CocoEvaluator` or :obj:`PanopticEvaluator`, which allow you to calculate metrics like mean Average Precision (mAP) and Panoptic Quality (PQ).
+The latter objects are implemented in the `original repository
-These can be be provided to either :obj:`CocoEvaluator` or :obj:`PanopticEvaluator`, which allow you to calculate metrics like mAP and PQ.
+<https://github.com/facebookresearch/detr>`__.
+See the example notebooks for more info regarding evaluation.

 DETR specific outputs